 Enter the Living Doll Collector.
-He or she will collect people, dead or alive, as if they were dolls and use them in macabre mimicry of their maddened imagination.
+They will collect people, dead or alive, as if they were dolls and use them in macabre mimicry of their maddened imagination.
 There are a lot of variations here; the people may be kidnapped strangers, crushes, or family, and are dressed up and forced to act out roles in an inescapable "Dream House".
 If they resist or the collector doesn't have the means to control or imprison them, well, corpses complain a lot less.
 Embalming optional.

-If the collector has powers, this gets a lot creepier.
+If the collector has actual supernatural powers, this gets a lot creepier.

-If he or she can make People Puppets, then the still conscious puppets will be forced to do things against their will.
+If they can make People Puppets, then the still conscious puppets will be forced to do things against their will.
 Someone with powerful enough Hypnotic Eyes or Mind Control techniques can eventually program people to be anything from empty automatons to actually believing they're the collector's long lost dead little sister.
-A necromancer might dress up their zombies as maids and butlers, and even lovingly comb their (remaining) hair, preferring their company to that of the living.
-The Hive Queenmay do this to her drones.
+A Necromancer might dress up their zombies as maids and butlers, and even lovingly comb their (remaining) hair, preferring their company to that of the living.
+The Hive Queen may do this to her drones.

 It's also possible the collector was a completely normal person once upon a time, and has simply fallen to the Power Perversion Potential of their abilities by treating people less like people and more like, well, dolls.
 For a deranged enough collector, Interrogation by Vandalism usually works when applied to the dolls, though it may backfire if said dolls are capable of self defense.
 They may be trying to enforce some kind of inner illusion or fantasy, in which case pointing it out to be fake (and dispelling the control over the dolls) can break them out of it and either make them see reason, possibly even releasing the dolls... or get really angry.